Frequently Asked Questions

 On any given Sunday, some of the congregation will come dressed in their “Sunday best”, while others dress more casually.
 You are encouraged to dress in whatever way feels most comfortable to you.

 First Church is accessible for the disabled through the ramp door on the Amherst Street side of the building.
 There is also an elevator that serves all floor levels.
 A handicap accessible restroom is located on the main floor.
 In addition, we provide large print bulletins and wireless hearing assistance devices for those who may wish to use them.
 The church driveway has reserved handicapped parking.
 Please ask our ushers to assist you with any of these services.

 Joining First Church as a member means that you agree to a covenantal relationship with God through Jesus Christ and with others in our community of faith.
 We offer a New Member Orientation to explore and discuss what membership is all about.
 This is followed by a New Member joining Sunday, at which time new members are welcomed into our church family.

-Rev. Kevin offers a variety of multi-week book and Bible study classes at different times during the church year.
-Past classes have included...
-Learn more...
+Rev. Carolyn and Rev. Barbara will offer a variety of multi-week book and Bible study classes at different times during the church year.

 “It is my time at First Church that helps me "recharge" my spirit with faith and hope for the coming week!”